As morning breaks I look to you, O God, to be my strength this day. (Psalm 63)

 Enjoy a moment of solitude anytime among mosaics of Sts.
 Francis, Clare and Bonaventure in the St. Anthony Chapel!

-Morning Prayer, one of the offices of the Liturgy of the Hours, is prayed on Tuesdays and Fridays at 7:30am in St. Anthony’s Chapel, following the 7am Mass.
+Morning Prayer, one of the offices of the Liturgy of the Hours, is prayed on Tuesdays and Fridays at 7:30am in St. Anthony’s Chapel.
 We gather to give praise for a new day and all that is yet to be, relying on the Holy Spirit who unites the Church at prayer.
 Feel free to join this small group.
 Prayer leaflets are available each day.

 Visitors and drop-ins are welcome!
 Come and enjoy a few moments of communion with the Lord, surrounded by mosaics of the Umbrian hill towns of Italy with St. Francis, St. Clare, St. Anthony and St. Bonaventure, and underneath the mosaics, the words of St. Francis' "Canticle of the Sun."
 You are most welcome to be present even if you do not join in the prayer.
 Questions?
 Call 202-587-5143.